rouvinerh/tp/docs/UserGuide.md

 * `DESCRIPTION` is a string (i.e. `review checkup with surgeon`) representing the details of the appointment.
 The description can **only contain alphanumeric characters, spaces, inverted commas and quotes**.

+> ⚠️ Any characters that are **NOT** mentioned above used in the description will trigger an error!
+Please only use the characters allowed.

 Examples:

 * <code style="color: #D85D43;">health /h:appointment /date:03-04-2024 /time:14:15 /description:review checkup with surgeon</code>